karimra/gnmic/docs/cmd/set.md

 ### Per Target Template Variables
 The file `--request-file` can be written as a [Go Text template](https://golang.org/pkg/text/template/).

+The parsed template is loaded with the excellent library of additional functions [sprig](http://masterminds.github.io/sprig/).

 `gnmic` generates one gNMI Set request per target.

 The template will be rendered using variables read from the file `--request-vars`.